 Dream on.
 It is the law enforcement officers who are the first to tell us that "the disorders/beating/killing had no racial motive."
 The military?
 Ha ha ha ha ha!

 A Russian reader took a slightly different tack:

-, for instance.
-The notion that despotic government is due to Asian influence is an old Russian fancy, shared by (of all people) Lenin
+I don't know about laziness, but heavy drinking among the Rus was noted long before the Tsars showed up ? by 10th-century Arab travelers, for instance.
+The notion that despotic government is due to Asian influence is an old Russian fancy, shared by (of all people) Lenin.

 That any race or nation is immune to the totalitarian virus, I seriously doubt.
 Romans?
 In its later years, the Roman empire was essentially totalitarian—it was, for example, illegal for a citizen to change his profession.
 Witch hunting began at this time.